sophia-zube/incari-doc/toolbox/string/remove-characters.md

 The **RemoveCharacters** **Node** removes characters from a **String**.
 It takes as inputs a **String** and the characters to remove and it outputs the **String** with the characters removed.

 It removes all occurrences of each of the characters specified.
-For instance, giving as inputs `The dogs and the foxes go towards that house` for the **String** and `os` for the characters to be removed will result in the output: `The dg and the fxe g tward that hue`.
+For instance, giving `The dogs and the foxes go towards that house` for the **String** input and `os` for the characters to be removed will result in the output: `The dg and the fxe g tward that hue`.

 # Attributes